 Health inequalities in Scotland: An independent review An independent review of health and health inequalities in Scotland

-The Health Foundation will be carrying out an independent review of health and health inequalities in Scotland to provide a detailed and thorough analysis of the health trends and wider factors that have influenced people’s health in Scotland over the last two decades.
+In 2022, the Health Foundation carried out an independent review of health and health inequalities in Scotland to provide a detailed and thorough analysis of the health trends and wider factors that have influenced people’s health in Scotland over the last two decades.

-The study comes amid ongoing concern around widespread and persistent health inequalities in Scotland, which are likely to have further widened during the pandemic.
+The review comes amid ongoing concern around widespread and persistent health inequalities in Scotland, which are are likely to have further widened during the pandemic.

 From the 1980s to the late 2000s, life expectancy in Scotland increased significantly.
 However, over the last decade there has been a slowdown in life expectancy growth.
 While improvements have also stalled across the whole of the UK, Scotland currently has the lowest average life expectancy at birth of all UK countries, and one of the lowest in western Europe.

 Throughout 2022 our four research partners in Scotland published the findings of their research and analysis.
 In January 2023 the final report from the Health Foundation – Leave no one behind: The state of health and health inequalities in Scotland – was published.

 What does our review do?